magomimmo/modern-cljs/doc/tutorial-17.md

 `shopping-template` definition.
 This is because we want to verify that the code refactoring done until now does not break the application.

-Now run the server as usual
+Now run the server as usual.

 ```bash
 $ lein ring server-headless
 ```

-and disable the JavaScript engine of your browser.
-Then visit the [shopping.html][10] URL, fill the form with valid values and click the `Calculate` function.
+Disable the JavaScript engine of your browser and visit the [shopping.html][10] URL.
+Fill the form with valid values and click the `Calculate` function.
 Everything should still work as before the code refactoring.
+So far so good.

 ## HTML transformation

-In [Tutorial 14 - It's better to be safe than sorry - ][3] we introduced [Enlive][2], but we did not say to much about it, both because there are already good tutorials available online and because this series of tutorial is about CLJS more than about CLJ.

-### Don't panic

-While the [Enlive][2] `deftemplate` macro seems to be very easy to be used, is has a very convoluted definition.
-In fact it is a [syntactic sugar][6] used to make it esier for the programmer to express in a more readable form for a very convoluted sequence of activities.

-The `deftemplate` macro does a lot of things:

-1. reads a static resource (e.g. an HTML source file) and parses it in a sequence of nodes;
-2. defines a function with the same name and the same arguments of the template;
-4. for each CSS-like selectors form selects the matching nodes from the resulted sequence of nodes from the parsing of the HTML source
-5. apply each transformation form to each node selected from the corresponding CSS-like selectors form.

-Moreover, each transformation is both a [closure][7] and a [HOF][8].
-It's difficult to not panic with such a complex structure to be uderstood, but if we stay focused to our intent we can afford it.
+It's now time to take care of the error messages notification to the user by adding the needed HTML transformation to the `update-attr` function which at the moment does only set the value of the selected input node.

 First we should clarify to ourself what kind of transformation we want to operate on the HTML page when there is any input value that is invalid.

 We start from the following HTML snippet of code from the `shopping.html` file which resides in the `resources/public` directory.

 ```html
 <div>